 - 24. All driveway entrances, sidewalks, curbing, etc. in the public ROW or abutting public ROW shall meet City design standards.
 (T&ES) - 25.
-(CONDITION AMENDED BY THE PLANNING COMMISSION) The westbound left-turn late on Duke Street shall be extended to approximately 200 feet to enable additional storage for cars making left-turns onto Witter Drive to the satisfaction of the Director of T&ES.
 A minimum of 30 feet separation between beginning of street corner radius and any driveway apron radius shall be maintained.
 Additional curb cuts at this location are not recommended since these will impede traffic flow.
-(T&ES) (PC) - 26.
+(T&ES) - 26.
 If the curb, gutter, and side walk are in a state of disrepair adjacent to the proposed development or are damaged during construction then the applicant shall repair the same to the satisfaction of Director, Transportation and Environmental Services.
 All improvements to the City's, including but not limited to, curb, gutter, sidewalk, and driveway aprons, and patch work required for utility installation, etc., shall be designed and constructed as per the City of Alexandria standards and specifications.
-(T&ES)

-- 27. Construct/install missing public infrastructure, including but not limited, to streets, alleyways, sewers, street lighting, traffic and pedestrian signals, sidewalks, curb and gutter, and storm water drop inlet structures.
+(T&ES) - 27.
+Construct/install missing public infrastructure, including but not limited, to streets, alleyways, sewers, street lighting, traffic and pedestrian signals, sidewalks, curb and gutter, and storm water drop inlet structures.
 (T&ES) - 28.
 Install and maintain accessible pedestrian crossings, where applicable.
+(T&ES)

-(T&ES) - 29.
-All streets must comply with the City's Minimum Standards for Streets.
+- 29. All streets must comply with the City's Minimum Standards for Streets.
 (T&ES) - 30.
 As a part of the final site plan, provide a Traffic Control Plan for construction detailing proposed controls to traffic movement, lane closures, construction entrances, haul routes, and storage and staging.
 (T&ES) - 31.
 All Traffic Control Device design plans, Traffic Control plans, and Traffic Studies shall be signed and sealed by a professional engineer, registered in the Commonwealth of Virginia.
 (T&ES) - 32.
 The design of parking spaces and facilities shall be completed as per the requirements of the City of Alexandria Zoning Ordinance § 8-200.
 Show turning movements of standard vehicles in the parking lots.
 The turning movements shall meet AASHTO vehicular guidelines and shall be to the satisfaction of the Director of T&ES.
 (T&ES)